 What happens in this step?
 Succulent shrimp are added to the delicious vegetable mixture and then tightened up with breadcrumbs.

-If you haven't already, give the shrimp a rough chop.
-Add the shrimp a handful at a time to the eggplant.
-Stir to thoroughly combine before adding more shrimp.
-Continue to cook for about 5 to 10 minutes, stirring regularly, until the liquid is almost completely evaporated.
+- Add the shrimp a handful at a time, stirring thoroughly before adding more shrimp.
+Continue to cook for about 5 to 10 minutes, stirring regularly, until the liquid has reduced significantly.

 Bake the casserole